atar-axis/xpadneo/.github/ISSUE_TEMPLATE/bug_report.md

      number picked in the previous step -->

 <!-- Attach the resulting files, do not bundle the files into a single
      archive.
-If some files are too bug, gzip them individually. -->
+If some files are too big, gzip them individually.
+Drag and drop the files below. -->

 ## Additional context
 <!-- Add any other context about the problem here. -->